The MCAT has three multiple-choice sections. The exam sections are as follows:

 - Biological Sciences — questions that test reasoning in Biology and Organic Chemistry

 The average score on each subtest is around 9.
-A score of (the letter) O to P on the essay also puts you at approximately the 50th percentile.
 Unfortunately, average scores on the MCAT do not easily lead to medical-school acceptances.
 Thus, anyone with a total score of 25 or less should seriously consider retaking the test.
 A total score of 25 would mean that your performance was only around the 50th percentile.
 The average score of accepted candidates is close to a 10.
-Recently, the national average for accepted candidates has been approximately 10.1, and the medium essay grade for accepted candidates has been “Q”.
+Recently, the national average for accepted candidates has been approximately 10.1.
 Secondly, anyone who has an individual subtest score of 7 or less should also consider retaking the test, as low scores can hurt you more than a high score can help you.

-Students whose total for the three tests is 30 or above, with a writing score of P or better, should have no need to retake the test unless they have one very poor score that they would like to improve.
+Students whose total for the three tests is 30 or above should have no need to retake the test unless they have one very poor score that they would like to improve.
 In a few cases, students with scores in the low 30s may have to consider retaking the test if they wish to make themselves more competitive at some of the most selective medical schools.
 We think this is unfortunate and should not be necessary, but if a school has average MCATs of 11 or more on each subtest, it may be wise to try and raise your scores to their average if you wish to be accepted there.

 In the evaluation of intermediate scores, the deciding factor is the relationship between MCAT scores and grades.
 If your grades are outstanding (3.7 or above), you will probably be able to get by with a slightly lower total score, as long as you do not have one weak subtest score.
 If your grades are in the 3.3 range, you probably need a total score of 32 or better to get the serious attention of medical schools.
 The students this year who were not accepted to medical school usually had a combination of average grades and average MCATs, above-average grades and below-average MCATs, or vice versa.
 Unfortunately, a strong academic performance can still be hurt by low MCAT scores.